Bladestorm (board game): Magic

+Publication history

+I.C.E. published both a fantasy role-playing system and a science fiction role-playing system in the mid-1980s.
+Both systems were complex, and any combat with more than a few characters became hours of work to resolve.
+In an effort to simplify the rules for skirmish combats involving more than a few characters, I.C.E. released Bladestorm in 1990, a rule system developed by Coleman Charlton.
+The accompanying sourcebook was designed by Tim Taylor, Peter Fenlon, and John Ruemmler.
+Interior illustrations were by Michael Hernandez, Sandy Collora, and Ellisa Martin, and cover art was by Angus McBride.

+I.C.E. approached Grenadier Miniatures to design and cast a set of 25 mm fantasy miniatures for Bladestorm.
+I.C.E. also released the Bladestorm Bestiary in 1991 to give players a variety of opponents to fight.

 Reception

 In the February 1992 edition of Dragon (Issue #178), Rick Swan called the game "a remarkable design that not only features an elegant set of game mechanics but a fully developed fantasy world in which to use them."
 Swan admired the combat system, calling it, "quick and simple, minimizing the need for charts and complicated formulas", and thought that the magic system was "superb".
 He also liked the Advanced rules, saying that they "build on the concepts introduced in the Basic game, adding interesting twists instead of needless complications."
 Swan did think that the game was best designed for small engagements rather than large-scale combats, and advised avoiding the "cumbersome" optional rules.
 He concluded by giving the game a rating of 4 out of 6, saying, "the Bladestorm game is terrific fun, a stylish integration of clever mechanics and sparkling background material, highlighted by the best mass-combat magic system on the market...
-Skillfully written, richly detailed, and endlessly replayable, there may be a better self-contained fantasy miniatures game than the Bladestorm rules, but I’ve never seen it."
+Skillfully written, richly detailed, and endlessly replayable, there may be a better self-contained fantasy miniatures game than the Bladestorm rules, but I've never seen it."

+Tony Den, writing for Black Gate, called Bladestorm "an innovative miniatures fantasy game ...
+Ostensibly a standalone set of rules that could be dropped into virtually any fantasy role playing game, Bladestorm facilitated larger skirmishes that would otherwise be too cumbersome to play.
+To be successful it had to be simple, easy to adapt and have some clever mechanics that players would want to adopt."